• About Us

 Martyrdom9th June 1716 CE, Delhi

-He wandered across the Godavari, practiced and gained many siddhis, and ultimately settled himself in Nanded.
-He was undoubtedly a mine of energy and enthusiasm but was directed in the wrong direction until he met Guru Gobind Singh during his last days.
+Later, he wandered across the Godavari, practiced and gained many siddhis, and ultimately settled himself in Nanded.
+He was undoubtedly a mine of energy and enthusiasm, but his energy was misdirected until he met Guru Gobind Singh during his last days.

 Conversation with Guru Gobind Singh

 On coming under the spiritual influence of the Guru, Madho Das respectfully addressed him.
-The following dialogue is recorded in the Zikr-i-Guruan wa Ibtida-i-Singhan wa Mazhab-i-Eshan by Ahmad Shah of Batala.
+Ahmad Shah of Batala records the following dialogue in the Zikr-i-Guruan wa Ibtida-i-Singhan wa Mazhab-i-Eshan.

 A Symbolic of Guru Gobind Singh Giving His Blessings to Banda Singh Before Leaving for Punjab